Smart Public Waste Management with Sis.Ter

 Pilot in Delft

-How can intervention rates can be optimised to maintain facilities?
+How can intervention rates be optimised to improve public waste management?

 - Project: Smart public waste management

 - Challenge: How can intervention rates be optimised to improve the public waste management in Delft?

 - Solution: A dashboard that uses data collected from sensors installed in public waste bins.
 This dashboard can be used as a forecasting tool to find out which areas will have the most waste bins that need to be emptied most frequently.

 Waste collectors usually work along a standard route to ensure that all public waste bins are frequently emptied.
 While this process works, it could be improved by ensuring that those collecting waste follow a route that allows them to empty especially those public bins that are (almost) full instead of emptying bins that contain no waste.
 Furthermore, we would like popular bins to be emptied more frequently.

 Starting from open data provided by Delft’s municipality, the startup Sis.Ter initially developed a geographic decision support system (grid).
 This analysis has been done to define which areas of the city were most stressed by waste flows.
 This was the starting point to tackle the challenge, giving to the municipality an initial overview of critical areas of the city and waste production, according to different data and factors.
 For example, event locations and the estimated number of visitors.
 After this first output, the model was further improved by using data collected from 15 ultrasonic waste sensors that were installed in public bins.
 Data collected from sensors have been used to show real-time percentages of the filling grade on the determine the collection rates.
 Moreover, Sis.Ter will develop a mobile application during the implementation phase that can be used by public waste collectors, a responsive version of the dashboard itself.